rotsix/self-hosted/README.md

 In my case, they are located at `/home/git/.website-clone` as the sources are in the same directory (but as a bare repository).
 Using the default value without at least `index.html` being present in the default directory may result in an error (likely 404).

-About the production deployment, the config file should provide an array of `(url, modules)` pairs like the example below.
+About the production deployment: the config file should provide a list of `(url, modules)` pairs like the example below.
-Note that the `default` playbook is run before any other module.
+Note that the `default` playbook is run before any other module (so no need to add it manually).

 ```yml
 - url: domain.tld